 4. Lots of Capsule Options

 Vertuo capsules are expensive.
-But there are 16 coffee capsules and 10 espresso capsules to choose from.
-So, whilst you’re tied into Nespresso Vertuo capsules, there is plenty of choices.
+But there are 28 coffee capsule options, everything from Single Origin to seasonal flavored coffee.
+So, whilst you’re tied into Nespresso Vertuo capsules, there are plenty of choices.

 The internal barcode scanner will determine how much water is needed for your chosen capsule.
 So, there’s no need for any other buttons.
 You really couldn’t have a simpler coffee machine design.

-This does limit you to the 26 or so variations that are available.
+This does limit you to the 28 or so variations that are available.
 Although that is plenty for most people looking for a single-serve machine.
-Plus, the available options give you 5 different drink sizes to work with.
+Plus, the available options give you 4 different drink sizes to work with.
+You can get Espresso (1.5oz), Gran Lungo (5oz), Coffee (8oz), and Alto (14oz).

 But, this does create a couple of other potential issues:

 Firstly the Vertuo pods are considerably more expensive than the Original Nespresso pods.
-They work out at around 80 cents per pod, which is a bit more expensive than buying ground coffee or grinding coffee beans yourself.
+They work out at around 80 cents per pod, regular Nespresso pods are around 60 cents per pod.
+If you had a super automatic espresso machine using 16g of coffee per serving it would cost 75 cents per coffee using high-quality, single-origin coffee beans that have been sustainably sourced.

 Overall, the VertuoPlus has a very sleek design.
 There is a silver handle that pops up, revealing space for the capsule.
 Tap again to close, and push the button to make your coffee or espresso.